 - Injection of the shoulder with corticosteroids can reduce pain and duration of symptoms in the early stages.

-Physiotherapy can prevent worsening of range of movement and help maintain the strength of the shoulder muscles in frozen shoulder.
+Physiotherapy for Frozen Shoulder can prevent worsening of your range of movement and help maintain the strength of the shoulder muscles in frozen shoulder.

-We regularly treat this shoulder problem in our clinics using an approach based on current research evidence.
+We regularly treat this shoulder problem in our clinics here in Dublin 15, using an approach based on current research evidence.
 While it can be a long road to full recovery – early physiotherapy assessment and treatment can aid in easing the pain and stiffness associated with frozen shoulder.